HliasOuzounis/Ai-Guess-the-elo/README.md

 ## The Backbone
 The project uses LSTM models from the [PyTorch](https://pytorch.org) libray to make the elo predictions.
 The models are fed games analyzed by stockfish and the [python-chess](https://python-chess.readthedocs.io/en/latest/#) library.

 LSTM models were used, firstly as a learning experience, and secondly because their "memory" feature I thought closely resembles how a human would analyze a game.
-For more explanattions behind the decisions made read the [Decisions Explained](models/Decisions_explained.md) file.
+For more explanations behind the decisions made read the [Decisions Explained](models/Decisions_explained.md) file.

 For the training data, games from all elo ranges from the [open liches database June 2018](https://database.lichess.org/) were used after they were analyzed and modified accordingly.
 To speed up the proccess of uniformly selecting games of all elo ranges I used [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).